 Vitamin K is required as a cofactor for an enzyme that catalyzes glutamic acid into gamma-carboxyglutamic acid, which is necessary for coagulation to occur.
 Coagulation is the process of stopping the flow of blood by clot formation, which is critical to heal damaged blood vessels.
 Vitamin K deficiency leads to uncontrollable bleeding once a blood vessel is ruptured.
 Trauma to the nose easily damages its small arteries and, without adequate levels of vitamin K, the nose loses more blood than it normally would.
 Other signs of vitamin K deficiency include easily bruised skin and muscles, bleeding gums and blood in the urine and stool.

 Vitamin C is necessary for the development of normal collagen, which is the main component in connective tissue.
 Collagen resides within skin and blood vessels.
 A deficiency of vitamin C weakens blood vessels, which can lead to a condition called fragile capillaries.
 The fragile vessels and capillaries of the nose are especially reliant on healthy collagen to prevent rupture and leakage.
-Severe vitamin C deficiency, known as scurvy, commonly leads to easily provoked bleeding from the nose and gums, as well as bruising of the skin and muscles.
+Severe vitamin C deficiency, known as scurvy, commonly leads to easily provoked bleeding from the nose and gums, as well as bruising of the skin and muscles, according to the University of Maryland Medical Center.
 Severe vitamin C deficiency is extremely rare in Western countries, although marginal deficiencies do occur in people who do not eat fresh fruit and vegetables.

 Vitamin B-9 and B-12 Deficiencies